Peace Palace Library: International and national law

 Most of the publications of the library are about public international law, addressing topics such as the law of state responsibility, human rights, international humanitarian law, international criminal law, law of international organizations, and European law.
 The collection of the palace further includes private international law, international commercial law, international bankruptcy law, and international law of procedure.
 In 2012 the Peace Palace Library and the Institute for Environmental Security began compiling a research database on the proposed Law of Ecocide.
 The library also collects books on topics of national law, such as comparative law, domestic public and constitutional law, criminal law and criminal procedure.

 Special collections

 The library houses a few special collections, of which the Grotius Collection and the Peace Movement collection are the most important.
 The library has the world's largest collection of works by Hugo Grotius, including a rare early edition of De Iure Belli ac Pacis (On the Law of War and Peace), his most famous work written in 1625.
+It also holds a special collection of pacifist images, under the title ‘’Peace Movement, Images and Posters and League of Nations philately’’.